 Grades in France work on a scale of 0 to 20.
 To pass a module, the grade must be equal to or over 10/20.
 The student passes the year if the overall average of his or her grades is equal or over 10/20.

 There are five distinctions that correspond to the grade that was obtained:

 12-14: Assez bien (Satisfactory)

 The examination scheme is different for exchange students.
 They are evaluated by continuous assessment with periodic tests.
 The professor might decide to schedule a final exam in which case a date is set.
 The student will have access to all information about exams online (accessible only after the final registration).

-In the case where the student has failed a module, any exam to make-up the grade is passed in the university of origin.
+In case the student has failed a module, any exam to make up for the grade is taken in the university of origin.

 What is the academic calendar?

 Fall semester: First week of September to Winter break.

 Classes end the first week of December and are followed by a revision and exam period.